-Are you wondering, “Is my pool leaking?”
-If you’ve seen a sudden increase in water bills or notice areas on your lawn that seem to be swampy, you may have a leak in the pipes or in your pool.
-The best way to find out if you have a leak is to get your system tested.
+Are you wondering if your pool is leaking?
+If you’ve seen a sudden increase in water bills or noticed areas on your lawn that seem to be swampy, you may have a leak in the pipes or in your pool.
+The best way to find out if you have a leak is to have a pool leak repair inspection in Sacramento.

-Our technicians test all types of systems, from standard single-pump pools to the most elaborate multipump backyard water wonderlands.
+Our technicians test all types of systems, from standard single-pump pools to the most elaborate multipump backyard water wonderlands and everything in between.
 Testing a basic residential pool, including both the structure and the plumbing, costs $375-450.
 For larger and more elaborate systems requiring swimming pool leak detection, call or email our office for a quote.

 All pool and spa systems must be treated to prevent bacteria and algae growth.
 Typically, treatment means adding liquid or tablet chlorine.
 Bromine systems work similarly.
 Saltwater systems provide chlorine treatment but use an entirely different delivery method.
 Electrolysis separates the salt into its elementary parts: chlorine and sodium.
 Many homeowners enjoy the feel of water treated with salt and conditioner.
 When a saltwater pool or spa leaks, it loses salt and conditioner, too.
 With the addition of new water, the system becomes diluted, necessitating the addition of more and more salt throughout the year.
 With bromine and chlorine systems, chemicals must be added continually to keep up with water leakage.
 Heavy use of salt or chemicals is a strong indication that you have a leak.

 A standard pool has a suction line and a return line.
-The first pulls water out of the pool.
-The second pushes water back into the pool.
-A leak on one of these lines can occur anywhere between the pool port or skimmer and the pump.
+The first pulls water out of the pool; the second pushes water back into the pool.
+A leak in one of these lines can occur anywhere between the pool port or skimmer and the pump.

-A spa adds an additional suction and return line to the mix.
-As do a fountain, disappearing edge, and waterfall.
+A spa adds an additional suction and return line to the mix, as do fountains, disappearing edges, and waterfalls.
 When scheduling your appointment for spa leak detection, we request a thorough tallying of all the features on your pool/spa in order to provide accurate pricing and time allotment for testing.

-Pool surfaces can be Pebble Tec, gunite, fiberglass, or vinyl liner.
-Each ages and shows signs of wear differently.
+Pool surfaces can be Pebble Tec, gunite, fiberglass, or a vinyl liner.
+Each surface ages and shows signs of wear differently.
 A leaking crack in a Pebble Tec pool might camouflage itself for months whereas a glaring crack in a gunite pool might be only cosmetic and not leak at all.
 Our technicians thoroughly test the entire structure, including pool walls and floor, steps, benches, lights, tiles, ports, and skimmers.
 If the structure leaks, our next step is to patch it with two-part marine-grade epoxy.
-Temporary patches help us narrow our leak search and stop immediate water loss.
-They are not a permanent or guaranteed solution.
+Temporary patches are used to help us narrow our leak search and stop immediate water loss and are not a permanent or guaranteed solution.